President & CEO

 Len Rhodes has a clear vision for the Edmonton Eskimo Football Club and that is to create a sports and entertainment experience worthy of champions.
 He maintains the highest standards for on-field success and is dedicated to enhancing the Eskimos' presence in the community.

 Rhodes believes that an Eskimo game day experience should be all about the fans.
-He has overseen the installation of new, more comfortable seats, the creation of pre and post-game fan fests, led the club's efforts to secure sideline LED signage to improve and modernize the game day experience and extended the Green and Go program to provide fans free travel to Eskimo games on public transit.
+He has overseen the installation of new, more comfortable seats, the creation of pre and post-game fan fests, led the club's efforts to secure sideline LED signage to improve and modernize the game day experience and extended the Free Ticket to Ride program to provide fans free travel to Eskimo games on public transit.

 He is also committed to significantly increasing funding for amateur football in Northern Alberta through the 50/50 program.
 After automating the system, the program raised $465,000 for amateur football in 2012 alone.